How cooking at home can help you lose weight

 - Instead of excess salt and fat, use vinegar, herbs, and spices for flavour.

-- Start with lean protein sources like skinless chicken breast and black beans to keep calories, fat, and saturated fat in check.
+- Start with lean protein sources like chicken breast and black beans to keep calories, fat, and saturated fat in check.

-3. Switch up how you cook
+3. Switch up how you cook.

 Certain methods of cooking can create a healthier end dish.

 - Cooking in cast iron: They’ve been around forever, but that doesn’t mean you should overlook them.
 A cast-iron pan sears, sautées, and roasts without a lot of added oil (many current models and well-seasoned heirloom cast-iron skillets are non-stick).
+Have one gathering dust?
+Break it out for one of these cast-iron skillet recipes.

 4. Control the sugar content

-Eating too much added sugar (meaning sugar that doesn’t occur naturally in food, like the kind found in fruit or milk) ups your risk for tooth cavities, type 2 diabetes, and other health issues.
+Eating too much added sugar (meaning sugar that doesn’t occur naturally in a food, like the kind found in fruit or milk) ups your risk for cavities, type 2 diabetes, and other health issues.
 It can also impact your overall diet quality: Foods with added sugars often displace more nutrient-dense choices, a 2016 study in the BMJ Journal Open Heart suggests.

-5. Keep tabs on the salt shaker
+5. Keep tabs on the salt shaker.

 One of the main reasons restaurant meals and packaged foods are so delicious is that they often contain far more salt than something made from scratch—something that can negatively impact heart health and blood pressure.
+For example, a serving of Ma Po Tofu from one national chain has 2,700 milligrams sodium, which is nearly double the American Heart Association’s recommended daily sodium level.

 - Squeeze on citrus juice.
 Limes are great in southeast Asian and Mexican cuisines while lemons can go with more European flavours.
 “And don’t forget about the zest,” says Rujikarn.
 “It’s great for flavour without as much sourness or wetness.”